Zeroeh/udp-mitm/README.md

 # udp-mitm
 Using NAT to MITM specific UDP traffic for traffic shaping purposes.
-The intent of this was to capture udp packets externally and edit them before they reach their destination.
+The primary purpose of this project is to capture UDP traffic from games and process/edit them before they reach their destination.
+Since UDP is connectionless, unlike TCP which can be rerouted via hosts file, it needs special handling such as a special NAT routing or an application with a pcap hook to capture and edit the packets en route.

 # Instructions
 Host = the machine running the target game/application.
 This machine is air gapped and connected via ethernet to the intercept.